comfyanonymous/ComfyUI_examples/inpaint/README.md

 This image has had part of it erased to alpha with gimp, the alpha channel is what we will be using as a mask for the inpainting.
 If using GIMP make sure you save the values of the transparent pixels for best results.

+ComfyUI also has a mask editor that can be accessed by right clicking an image in the LoadImage node and "Open in MaskEditor".

 The following images can be loaded in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to get the full workflow.